utreexo/biptreexo/utreexo-p2p-bip.md

 Block Summaries: A short (a few kilobytes) message about a block describing which UTXOs are spent in the block.
 Tied to a specific block by including a block hash.

 Block Proof:  A message containing hash based proof data which proves the validity of UTXOs being spent in the block.
 Similar in size to a full block.
 Also tied to a specific block by including a block hash.

+# Overview

+## Pre-P2P: Bridge Building

+When introducing utreexo into an existing network, there are 2 thing needed before CSNs can operate:  First, archive nodes need to build proofs for old blocks to serve during IBD, and second, nodes need to build and maintain the UTXO merkle forest, and an index of outpoints to leaves of that forest, so that they can build proofs for new transactions.
+Both of these processes happen without any p2p messages by taking an already existing, synchronized archive full node and going through its stored block data.

+Once an archive and bridge node have been established, CSNs use utreexo to IBD and maintain sync with the bitcoin network.

+## IBD

+When a utreexo node

 # Utreexo Messages